 Most of the facts below are verifiable while some are based on deduction.

-- So What are the Blood Donation Benefits for the Donor?
+- So What are the Blood Donation Benefits?

 - I. Saving Lives!
 The Main Benefit of Blood Donation